-Service dogs are the only animals that may be brought by a student or member of the public onto a KVCC campus.
-A "service animal" is a dog that is individually trained to do work or perform tasks for the benefit of an individual with a physical or mental disability.
-The work or tasks performed by a service animal must be directly related to the individual's disability.
-Examples of such work or tasks include, but are not limited to, assisting an individual who is deaf or hard of hearing to the presence of people or sounds, providing nonviolent protection or rescue work, pulling a wheelchair, assisting an individual during a seizure, alerting an individual to the presence of allergens, retrieving items such as medicine or a telephone, providing physical support and assistance with balance and stability to an individual with a mobility disorder, and helping a person with a psychiatric or neurological disability by preventing or interrupting impulsive or destructive behaviors.
+A "service animal" means any dog, and in certain circumstances, miniature horses, individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual or other mental disability.
+Other species of animals are not service animals for purposes of this definition.
+The work or task that the animal performs must be directly related to the individual's disability.
+Examples of such work include but are not limited to, assisting a sight impaired individual with navigation and other tasks; alerting individuals who are hearing impaired to the presence of people or sounds; providing nonviolent protection or rescue work; pulling a wheelchair; retrieving dropped items; assisting an individual during a seizure; providing physical support and support with balance and stability to an individual with a mobility disability; and assisting an individual with a psychiatric or neurological disability by preventing or interrupting impulsive or destructive behaviors.
+The crime deterrent effects of the animal's presence and/or the provision of emotional support, well-being, comfort or companionship do not constitute work or tasks for the purposes of this definition.